pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 """Returns a single sum value of all precipitation.

-This function takes a pandas dataframe with time series as the index, and calculates the total sum, aggregated by month.
+This function takes a Pandas DataFrame with time series as the index, and calculates the total sum, aggregated by month.
 """
 # Code here